Mattawamkeag Wilderness Park Campground

 Drift back 8 miles into the

 Mattawamkeag Wilderness Park Campground is owned by the Town of Mattawamkeag.
 We lease the park to Carleton Norris, who is doing a great job.
 We want to bring a very beautiful and unique area to the public.
 Once you visit us you will return again and again.
 Look inside the following pages to find out more.
-We are close to many area attractions, including Baxter State Park.
+We are close to many area attractions, including Baxter State Park and the Katahdin Woods and Waters National Monument.
 Why not plan a vacation in our area around a stay at the Mattawamkeag Wilderness Park Campground.

 Interested in ATVs and camping?
 Check out our Campground News